- This event has passed.

 The LA Skins Fest, a Native American arts organization, in partnership with Comcast NBCUniversal, CBS Entertainment Diversity and HBO launched its 2nd TV writers lab, a talent development program that aims to boost the careers of Native American writers.

-The lab began May 15th, 2017 with introductions and pitches.
+The lab began May 15th, 2017 with introductions and pilot pitches.

 Day One Stills